NY-Vipassana-Association/grassroots-map/README.md

 # Manually trigger deploy with updated data

 1. Login to Netlify with the webmaster account and navigate to [Deploys](https://app.netlify.com/sites/nyva-grassroots-map/deploys) page
+2. If auto publishing is on, then click "Stop auto publishing" to turn it off
-2. Trigger deploy
+3. Trigger deploy
-3. When deploy finishes, check the deploy preview
+4. When deploy finishes, check the deploy preview
-4. If deploy preview looks right, publish the deploy
+5. If deploy preview looks right, publish the deploy